nf-core/website/markdown/developers/guidelines.md

 ## Workflow name

 All nf-core pipelines should be lower case and without punctuation.
-This is to maximise compatibility with other platforms such as dockerhub, which enforce such rules.
+This is to maximise compatibility with other platforms such as Docker Hub, which enforce such rules.
 In documentation, please refer to your pipeline as `nf-core/yourpipeline`.

 ## Coding style